Please update your browser to visualise this site correctly. Update your browser now

-When you book a 'Light' fare at Air Dolomiti you can travel with just one piece of hand luggage, weighing no more than 7kg.
-'Plus' and 'Emotion' tickets allow you one checked-in bag and a hand luggage allowance of two bags, with a combined weight of 10kg.
-Frequent flyers or those using Air Miles may have more generous allowances.
+When you book a LIGHT fare at Air Dolomiti you can travel with just one piece of hand luggage, weighing no more than 8 kg.
+PLUS fare include one hand luggage of 8 kg and one checked piece of 23 kg and EMOTION tickets allow you one checked-in bag up to 32 kg and a hand luggage allowance of two bags, each one up to 8 kg.

 All hand luggage must be no larger than 115 cm (55 x 40 x 20) and if your bag is larger than this, you will be charged excess baggage.
 Different airlines have different allowances for hand luggage, so be careful if your journey involves more than one provider.
 Occasionally Air Dolomiti, like all providers, will run out of locker or under-seat space in the cabin.
 If this is the case, some passengers will be asked to check their bags into the hold at no extra cost.